MISSION STATEMENT

 Illness During the School Day

-Upon receiving a call from school to pick up a sick child, the parent should report to the school office to check in with the health aide.
+Upon receiving a call from the school to pick up a sick child, the parent should report to the school office to check in with the health aide.
 Sick children should be picked up promptly since the school does not have facilities to care for students who cannot attend class.

 Health Office Policies and Procedures